Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ✅ **A, C, D**

-### Question #41
+### Question #31 💩

-DRAG DROP You are deploying a new application that uses Azure virtual machines.
+You are deploying a new application that uses Azure virtual machines.

-You plan to use the Desired State ConFIguration (DSC) extension on the virtual machines.
+You plan to use the Desired State Configuration (DSC) extension on the virtual machines.

 You need to ensure that the virtual machines always have the same Windows feature installed.